 The Group values the opinions of the readers of this ESG Report.
-If you have any comments or suggestions on this ESG Report, you are welcome to share your comments with our investor relation team:
+If you have any comments or suggestions on this ESG Report, you are welcome to share your comments with our investor relation team via email at ir@dashanedu.com.

-By email: ir@dashanedu.com